spacetelescope/specviz/docs/statistics.rst

-11 statistic/analysis functions are calculated using the input spectrum or  specified region of interest, depending on what is selected in the left side bar.
+11 statistic/analysis functions are calculated using the input spectrum or  specified region of interest, depending on what is selected in the left sidebar.
 To get the statistics of a spectrum, select it on the :ref:`data list <specviz-data-list>` on the left panel.

 The user can calculate statistics for a selected region of a spectrum.
 First, a `"Region of Interest" is selected <specviz_regions>`_.
-Once this is done, the statistics are automatically calculated and displayed in the left side bar.
+Once this is done, the statistics are automatically calculated and displayed in the left sidebar.
 If a region of interest is selected, the statistic calculations are updated when that region of interest is changed.

 .. warning::